John Tomlin (American football): Coaching

-Tomlin was hired as freshman coach at Arkansas in the fall of 1942. he succeeded George Cole as head football coach in 1943 when Cole left to serve in the United States Navy.
+Tomlin was hired as freshman coach at Arkansas in the fall of 1942.
+He succeeded George Cole as head football coach in 1943 when Cole left to serve in the United States Navy.
+He was given a contract for the 1944 season, but the school chose to replace him with Glen Rose after Rose received a medical discharge from the United States Army.
+Tomlin agreed to stay on as an assistant on the condition that he receive the same salary he would have as head coach.